samin9796/gro-tts/egs2/gro_tts/tts1/README.md

 #### 5. TTS statistics collection

+It collects the shape information of the input and output and calculates statistics for feature normalization (mean and variance over training data).
 You can run the following command.

 ```
 ./run.sh --stage 5 --stop-stage 5